theduke/panorama/README.md

 Panorama can be heavily customized through the configuration file.

-The default file path is `$HOME/.config/panorama/config.toml`, and can be customized with `-c/--config <PATH>`.
+The default config file path is `$HOME/.config/panorama/config.toml`, and can be customized with `-c/--config <PATH>`.

 To generate a default config, use `panorama --dump-default-config`.

 You can inspect the default file to get information about all the options.

-The default config is also available online: [config.toml](./config.toml).
+The default config is also available online: [config.yaml](./config.yaml).